falkr/ttm4175/pages/prep-iot-mqtt.md

 :aside: Read the article [Building Facebook Messenger](https://www.facebook.com/notes/facebook-engineering/building-facebook-messenger/10150259350998920)

-MQTT is simple to work with, and the following are my top 5 reasons for using MQTT:
+MQTT is simple to work with, and the following are "my favourite" 5 reasons for using MQTT:

 1. **MQTT is simple to debug.** You can have extra clients during development that observe all communication.
 You can also manually send messages.
 This makes debugging much easier.
 2. **You only need to handle a single IP address.** That is the address of the broker.
 All other addressing happens indirectly via topics.
 3. **Application startup is simple.** You have to start the MQTT broker first, but clients can then connect in any order.
 The MQTT broker can also be hosted on a server and be always-on.
-4. **MQTT works also behind a NAT.** This means you can push a message from any location to a computer that is connected to your router at home.
+4. **MQTT works also behind NAT.** NAT stands for network address translation, and is used when computers on a local network (like in your home) require a public address to communicate with other computers in a public network, like the internet.
+This translation of addresses means that a computer from outside your home cannot directly take initiative and communicate with a computer inside the network.
+But using MQTT with a broker outside the local network, it is also possible to "push" messages into a subscribed computer in the prvate network.
 Only the broker needs to be accessible.
 5. **MQTT is bi-directional by default.** Any client can send messages to any other client, at any time.
 You are not restricted to a client-server structure where only the client can initiate interactions.

 # Broker Architecture